New Construction South Florida – Prime Pre-Construction Buildings

 ● What warranties come with a New Construction South Florida purchase?

-▼Most developers offer multiple layers of warranty protection.
-Appliances, plumbing, HVAC systems, and similar items usually come with short-term coverage, lasting between 6 months and 2 years.
-These warranties help address functional issues early on.
+▼Most developers stack several layers of protection.
+Appliances, plumbing, HVAC systems and similar items usually have short-term coverage—about 6 months to 2 years—to handle early functional issues.

-Longer-term coverage applies to structural components like the foundation, roof, and load-bearing walls.
-In many cases, developers provide up to 10 years of protection against major defects that could affect safety or building integrity.
+Structural components like the foundation, roof and load‑bearing walls are covered longer.
+In many cases, developers offer up to 10 years against major defects that impact safety or integrity.

-Always review the Purchase Agreement and condo documents to verify exactly what’s covered.
-If problems arise after delivery, you can invoke these warranties to request repairs at the developer’s expense.
+Read the Purchase Agreement and condo documents to see exactly what’s included.
+If something goes wrong after delivery, you can use these warranties to request repairs at the developer’s expense.

 Unit Customization and Final Inspection